HIPAA Cloud Storage Requirements: Managing Your Data Securely

 1. Regularly conduct risk assessment

-While it’s not necessarily a HIPAA storage requirement, the law requires you to periodically evaluate your document management system.
+While it’s not necessarily a HIPAA data storage, the law requires you to periodically evaluate your document management system.
 This helps you identify the weak areas in your processes that may potentially put your data at risk.
 By doing so, you’ll be able to rectify these issues.

 Conducting risk assessment also provides you with insights into further improving your workflow.